Updated: 2022/Sep/29

 rrcaseins

-Makes all lookups case-insensitive even for CD-ROMs with
+Makes all lookups case-insensitive even for CD-ROMs

-Rock-Ridge extensions (for Rock-Ridge, default is case-
+with Rock-Ridge extensions (for Rock-Ridge, default

 For compatibility with previous releases, following obsolete flags are